 - Working in cooperation, not competition, to build grassroots power.

-STOP Genetically Engineered Trees Campaign: We founded the STOP GE Trees Campaign in 2004 with the goal of protecting forests, biodiversity and rural communities from the potentially catastrophic impacts of GE trees.
-We use the cross-cutting issue of GE trees to support and build power on related issues ranging from the rights and autonomy of Indigenous Peoples, forest restoration, to challenging false solutions to climate change such as bioenergy from GE trees. nogetrees.org
+We founded the No GE Trees Program with the goal of protecting forests, biodiversity, and communities from the potentially catastrophic impacts of GE trees.
+We use the cross-cutting issue of GE trees to support and build power on related issues ranging from the rights and autonomy of Indigenous Peoples to forest restoration, and to challenge false solutions to climate change, such as industrial bio-energy.
+Read more at nogetrees.org.

-We partner with Margaret Prescod’s Sojourner Truth show on KPFK Pacifica Radio (Los Angeles) since November 2009, producing weekly “Earth Segments,” as well as weekly interviews on important environmental news.
-We also host a New Voices on Climate Change speakers bureau, and produce the highly regarded news service Climate Connections: climate-connections.org.
+Earth Minute and Earth Watch: We have partnered with Margaret Prescod’s Sojourner Truth show on KPFK Pacifica Radio (Los Angeles) since November 2009, producing weekly “Earth Segments,” as well as weekly interviews on important environmental news.

 Anne Petermann and Orin Langelle, activists with decades of experience in the environmental and social justice movements, on local, national and international fronts, founded GJEP in 2003.
 They saw the need for a project grounded in understanding that environmental degradation, war, the destruction of civil rights and liberties, and economic and social injustice were not isolated, and needed to be addressed at their common root causes.